deephdc/semseg_vaihingen/README.md

 > **Requirements**
 >
-> This project has been tested in Ubuntu 18.04 with Python 3.6.5.
+> This project has been tested in Ubuntu 18.04 with Python 3.6.
 Further package requirements are described in the
 > `requirements.txt` file.
-> - It is a requirement to have [Tensorflow>=1.14.0 installed](https://www.tensorflow.org/install/pip) (either in gpu
-> or cpu mode).
-This is not listed in the `requirements.txt` as it [breaks GPU support](https://github.com/tensorflow/tensorflow/issues/7166).

 To start using this framework clone the repo: